ethanuppal/marlin/book/veryl/quickstart.md

 development to use `snafu`, which will display a human-readable error trace upon `Result::Err`.

-In the test file, we'll create the binding to our Spade module:
+In the test file, we'll create the binding to our Veryl module:
 ```shell
 mkdir tests
 vi tests/simple_test.rs